SimonHooker/simonhooker.github.io/_drafts/triaging-lucee-issues-on-jira.md

 tags : [lucee, jira, git, java]
 ---

 So you have some free time and would like to help improve Lucee, but oh no!
 You dont know any Java.
-Well there's always documentation ... isnt that everyone's idea of a good time?
+Well there's always documentation ... isn't that everyone's idea of a good time?
 Well good news, there is a vital part of the Lucee issue process that you can turn your attention to ... triage.

 What is triage?
-Put simply it is the process of confirming a bug and providing simple means to reproduce it.
+Put simply it is the process of confirming a bug and providing means to reproduce it.
 Usually this will be done by creating a test suite and attaching it to the ticket.
 This then allows whoever later decides to work on it to confirm easily that the issue hasn't been fixed by an update since reporting or triage.
-It also allows confirmation that the issue doesnt later recur.
+It also allows regression checks to confirm that the issue doesn't recur due to a change made down the line.

 ## Get access to the Lucee JIRA board

 Still interested?
 Great!
 Do you have a Lucee JIRA account?
 If not then you'd best create one on the [Lucee JIRA board](https://luceeserver.atlassian.net/secure/Dashboard.jspa).

 Now you have that, do you have the access level that you'll need to perform triage?
 Possibly not.
 Not to worry, if you have a look at the introduction on the system dashboard of the JIRA board you'll see the contact details at the bottom.
-Just fire off an email and rewuest permission to triage tickets.
+Just fire off an email and request permission to triage tickets.

 Assuming that all gets granted (which hopefully it will do) then you're now ready to actually get started.